- Master of Science (Interdisciplinary)

 - A listing and justification for any additional resources needed to offer the Specialty, and

-- A draft of the Graduate Catalog text that will be used to describe the Specialty in the Interdisciplinary Degree section of the Catalog.
+- A draft of the Graduate Bulletin text that will be used to describe the Specialty in the Interdisciplinary Degree section of Bulletin.

 Materials for Specialty approval must be approved by all of the following groups.
 Faculty advancing a Specialty should seek approval from each group in the order in which they are presented below: